cloudify-cosmo/docs.getcloudify.org/content/composer/overview.md

 ![Edit Blueprint Name]({{< img "composer/edit-blueprint-name.png" >}})

 ### Working with Nodes
-You add a node by dragging the required node type from the Stencils panel and dropping it on canvas.
+You add a node by dragging the required node type from the Stencils panel and dropping it on to the canvas.
 You then click it to edit its properties.
 The properties that are available are dependent on the node type.

 ![Working with Nodes]({{< img "composer/working-with-nodes.png" >}})